 Seeing water drip down your air conditioning unit can be very unsettling.
-The last thing you want is a messy puddle indoors, not to mention the dreaded cost of repairs!
+The last thing you want is a messy puddle indoors, not to mention the dreaded cost of AC repairs!
 Even though your AC unit removes moisture from the air, this scenario is not normal.
 Instead, an AC leaking water can indicate a serious issue.

 When you notice your air conditioner leaking water, turn off the unit immediately and contact HVAC support as soon as you can.
 If you continue using your AC, it can break down due to water accumulation.